-Study shows missed opportunities for HIV diagnosis in emergency departmentsJuly 29th, 2011 in HIV & AIDS
+Study shows missed opportunities for HIV diagnosis in emergency departmentsJuly 29, 2011 in Medicine & Health / HIV & AIDS

 New University of Cincinnati (UC) research on HIV testing at local emergency departments shows that hospitals miss opportunities to diagnose patients who do not know they are infected with HIV, even when a regular testing program is in place.

 The study is part of a special supplement to the July issue of Annals of Emergency Medicine, sponsored by the Centers for Disease Control and Prevention (CDC).
 The supplement includes a series of studies on HIV testing in the nation's emergency departments, finding that while a growing number of emergency departments (EDs) are providing some HIV testing, there are still challenges to widespread expansion of testing as a routine part of emergency care.

 UC Assistant Professor of emergency medicine Michael Lyons, MD, was one of four guest editors for the publication.

 "HIV testing in is one of the most critical parts of the fight against HIV," says Lyons, lead author on the study.
 "Previous studies have shown that patients with undiagnosed HIV often visit health care settings, particularly emergency departments, before eventually receiving a diagnosis, but how to capitalize on these opportunities for earlier diagnosis remains unclear.
 We also do not fully understand how the frequency of missed opportunities differs between different emergency departments."

 The study reviewed records for a set of 276 newly diagnosed HIV patients to determine whether the diagnosis might have been made in an earlier ED visit that didn't include an HIV test.
 Researchers found missed opportunities occurred in 157 visits to an academic emergency department, 24 visits in an urban community hospital and six visits to a suburban community hospital.